Leilatha/Suites/dbserver/dbserver/API.md

 ========================
 To list the users of a suite, send a GET request to "/suite/userlist?suiteid=x" where "x" is the id of the suite you want to list the users of.
-The response comes as a JSON list of objects of the form:
+The response comes as a JSON object in the form (UserListResult.java):
 ```
 {
-  "id" : 42,
+  "success" : true,
+  "message" : "Failure message in case of failure",
-  "email" : an@email.net,
+  "userList" : [ { "id" : 42, "email" : an@email.net,
                    "name" : "My name",
                    "profilePicture" : "pictureaddress"
+               }]
 }
 ```